jannuzzi-m/covid-tracker-backend/README.md

     * Run 'pip install -r requirements.txt'
     * Download postgres
     * Create tables compatible with the models
+    * import the data into the database that docker will build (link to download in the end of this repo)

 Download the file ['caso.csv.gz'](https://brasil.io/dataset/covid19/files/)  to populate the database